facebook/react-native-website/docs/refreshcontrol.md

 ### RefreshLayoutConsts.SIZE

 The SwipeRefreshLayout Android component constants.
-The acctual component size may vary between devices.
+The actual component size may vary between devices.
 You can read more about the native component in the [Android documentation](https://developer.android.com/reference/androidx/swiperefreshlayout/widget/SwipeRefreshLayout).

 | Type |
 | ---- |